 top of page

-The Church of Saint Bartholemew the Great within the City of London is the oldest Parish Church in London and was built when Henry 1st, son of William the Conqueror, was King of England.
+The Church of Saint Bartholomew the Great within the City of London is the oldest Parish Church in London and was built when Henry 1st, son of William the Conqueror, was King of England.
 It survived the Great Fire of London and the 2 world wars.
 It is now a place of calmness, and a visit is a deeply moving experience.

 Just by chance our holiday cottage backed onto the churchyard at the back of this church by Smithfield's Market and we spent a most absorbing afternoon enjoying the wonderful Romanesque Architecture and the atmosphere of this very special place.